sabrinadr/conflict-book/preface.md

 # Are you a TERF?

 I'm trans!
 I don't hate myself *nearly enough* to believe my entire existence is problematic.
 I'm just trying to like, negotiate and translate, build a bridge of understanding.
+I'm not taking sides, *as much as I can.*

+# How do I get ahold of you?

+I'm u/MadGenderScientist on Reddit.
+DM me if you have any questions.